tellor-io/TellorDocumentation/docs/index.md

 Tellor implements a finality period of 10 blocks after original data submissions.
 This allows for any party to challenge data submissions and multiplies the cost to break the network by the number implicit successful confirmations needed (144 blocks without a challenge).

 A challenger must submit a stake to each challenge.
 Once a challenge is submitted, the miner who submitted the value is placed in a locked state.
 For the next week, tribute holders vote on the validity of the mined value.
+All Tribute holders have an incentive to maintain an honest Oracle and can vote on the dispute.
 A proper submission is one that corresponds to a valid API query within the time period between the release of the challenge and the submission of the value.

-If the challenge is deemed successful, the challenger receives the stake of the malicious miner.
-If the challenge is deemed unsuccessful, the honest miner receives the challenger's stake.
+If found guilty, the malicious miner’s stake goes to the reporter; otherwise the fee paid by the reporter is given to the wrongly accused miner.

+#### Requested Data descriptions

+Tellors system allows for purely on-chain requests (complete API query strings), but will also work over time to build out robust, standardized series based upon request ID.
+To give an example, a party can request the BTC/USD price as ‘json(https://api.gdax.com/products/BTC-USD/ticker).price’  or the Tellor system can build into its miner and community that the BTC/USD price corresponding to a given request ID is actually identified as something more robust such as a moving average of five different exchanges.
+Since the validity of a data point is ultimately decided by a vote on the Tellor system, a request ID can correspond to any number of different hard coded or even manual inputs to prevent a data provider from censoring Tellor miners (i.e. shutting off their API feed).

 ## Potential Applications <a name="potential-applications"> </a>